byjg/docker-easy-haproxy/README.md

 cat single.pem | base64 -w0
 ```

-3. Use this string to define the label `easyhaproxy.sslcert.[definition]`
+3. Use this string to define the label `easyhaproxy.[definition].sslcert`

 ## Setting Custom Errors